mrkmg/jquery.flipper/README.md

 =======

 Flipper is a jQuery plugin that animates changes in numbers.
 It uses CSS3 transitions to accomplish the animations.
-Currently it is only works on webkit browsers(Chrome/Safari).
+Tested on webkit(Chrome/Safari) and mozilla(Firefox/Iceweasel).
-It has 4 different modes:
+It has 6 different modes:

 - Fall: Retro flip down clock like animation.
 Top half falls onto bottom
 - Rise: Reverse of Fall.
 Bottom half rises up to top
-- Open: Both halves flip around from the front to the back;
+- Open: Both halves flip around from the front to the back
-- Close: Both halves flip around from the back to the front;
+- Close: Both halves flip around from the back to the front
+- Clap: Both halves flip toward the middle
+- Slide: Top half slides over bottom half, them back up behind th top half

 Demo
 ----